 Without human company, you get time to simply be.
 Your thoughts are free to fly in and out of your mind with gay abandon.
 There's no need for conversation, although talking out loud to yourself can be liberating.
 As is singing loudly without a care about being off key.
 You have the time to absorb the beauty of the world and marvel in it.
 And being witness to the magnificence of nature feels like a secret gift that is yours entirely.
 Your time is yours, the pace your own.
 You choose when to stop, when to move on.
 Added to all of it is a slight frisson of fortitude.
 You are alone and that in itself is a brave thing in an overcrowded world.
 Your inner spirit of adventure will raise its head and you will want to yell, 'I am woman, I am fearless.
 Hear me roar!'

 Share your solo walking experiences with me below.
-And feel free to join the Glamoraks group over on Facebook so that on the days you do want walking company, you can find someone to walk with.
+And feel free to join the Glamoraks community so that on the days you do want walking company, you can find someone to walk with.
 Also be sure to sign up to the newsletter to be kept abreast of walking ideas, events and initiatives.